 During its launches, HII-A carried more than twenty five small spacecraft into orbit, seven of which were cubesats.
 HII-B did not directly injected any payloads to orbit yet, but it carried fourteen cubesats aboard the HTV in 2012, 2013 and 2015; these spacecraft were deployed the Kibo module of the ISS.
 Since the system is operational, the TRL is 9.

-The Chinese Long March family (Figure 10.12) has not been very active for flying secondary payloads to date, however the new member of the family, Long March 6, lifted twenty small spacecraft in September 2015, at weights ranging from 1.5 kg to 130 kg.
+The Chinese Long March family (Figure 10.12) has not been very active for flying secondary payloads to date, however the new member of the family, Long March 6, lifted twenty small spacecraft in September 2015, at weights ranging from 1.5 kg to 130 kg. .
+Since 2015, the rate at which the Long March family is launching small satellite has accelerated greatly.
+The new Long March 5 and Long March 7 have both completed successful CubeSat launches in 2016 and 2018 9.
 Since the system is operational, the TRL is 9.

-First launched in 1994, Minotaur-C (Figure 10.13) has six successful launches and three failures to date.
+First launched in 1994, Minotaur-C (Figure 10-13) has seven successful launches and three failures to date.
 The last successful flight of the vehicle was in 2004.
-No small spacecraft had been carried by Minotaur-C to date (one of the failed missions had three 1U cubesats on board), but considering its capabilities the vehicle’s TRL is 9.
+The first launch to include small spacecraft occurred on October 31st, 2017 which lifted six 100kg Planet Labs SkySats and four other CubeSats 10.
+The vehicle’s TRL is 9.

-The Polar Satellite Launch Vehicle (PSLV) (see Figure 10.14) is a launch system developed and operated by the Indian Space esearch Organisation.
+The Polar Satellite Launch Vehicle (PSLV) (see Figure 10.14) is a launch system developed and operated by the Indian Space Research Organisation.
 The vehicle had thirty launches since its maiden flight in 1993, twenty eight of which were fully successful.
-To date, the vehicle has carried more than thirty five small spacecraft as secondary payloads into orbit in various sizes.
+To date, the vehicle has carried more than 200 small spacecraft as secondary payloads into orbit in various sizes.
+The most notable launch to date occurred on February 15th 2017 when 103 individual CubeSats were launched on a single PSLV 11.
 Since the system is operational, the TRL is 9.

 Rockot (Figure 10.15) is a Russian space launch vehicle that can launch a payload of 1,950 kg into a 200 km LEO with 63° inclination.
 The system has its first orbital mission in 1994 followed by twenty five missions, three of which fully or partially failed.
 The only mission that Rockot carried secondary payloads on was in 2003, where the vehicle lifted six cubesats and two small spacecraft of 65 kg.
 Since the system is operational, the TRL is 9.